-On February 13, C. Andrew McGadney MPA ’06 was appointed as the 20th president of Knox College in Galesburg, Illinois; he will formally take office this July 1.
+In 2021, C. Andrew McGadney MPA ’06 was appointed as the 20th president of Knox College in Galesburg, Illinois.
 McGadney is currently vice president and dean of student advancement at Colby College in Waterville, Maine, and previously served Colby as its vice president and secretary of the college.

 Tyrik McKeiver MIA ’13 was named to New America’s 2020 LGBTQIA+ Out Leadership List and, earlier, as one of the organization’s 2018 Black American National Security and Foreign Policy Next Generation Leaders.
 He was recently appointed co-director of the Tru-Diversity Initiative at the Truman National Security Project.
-McKeiver is a vice president at Ogilvy and a former vice president of the global financial crimes division at MUFG (Mitsubishi UFG Financial Group).
+McKeiver is the outreach & engagement lead in the Press & Public Affairs Section at the US Mission to the United Nations.

-Dr. Basil Smikle Jr. MPA ’96 is a political strategist, policy adviser, and longtime lecturer at SIPA, where he is currently co-teaching a new course, Rethinking Policing in the 21st Century, with New York State Attorney General Letitia James.
+Dr. Basil Smikle Jr. MPA ’96 is director of the public policy program at Hunter College’s Roosevelt House Public Policy Institute and a longtime lecturer at SIPA, where he recently co-taught a new course, Rethinking Policing in the 21st Century, with New York State Attorney General Letitia James.
 In 2019 Smikle completed his PhD in politics and education at Teachers College.
 He is also an adjunct professor at CCNY, and in 2018 and 2019 was the distinguished lecturer on politics and public policy at its School of Labor and Urban Studies.